hamouksha/go-etl-pipeline/README.md

 ## Design Decisions

 ### Why channels over a shared slice?

 A shared slice would require a mutex on every append and keep all parsed rows in heap memory.
 Channels decouple the parser from workers and provide natural
 backpressure: when the buffer fills, the parser blocks until a worker is ready.

 ### Why pgx over database/sql?

 `pgx` supports native batching via `pgx.Batch`, which pipelines multiple INSERTs in one round trip. `database/sql` would require manual transaction wrapping or `COPY FROM`, which is less flexible for per-row validation and error tracking.

 ### Worker pool sizing

-Each worker holds one database connection.
-The pool size defaults to `runtime.NumCPU()` but is configurable via `workers.count`.
-This prevents Postgres connection exhaustion while maximizing throughput.
+Workers handle CPU-bound validation and transformation and don't hold database connections directly — only the collector stage connects to Postgres.
+The pool size defaults to `runtime.NumCPU()` but is configurable via `workers.count`, sized to match validation throughput rather than database connection limits.

 ### Row validation before batching

-Validation happens before rows enter the batch.
-This isolates bad data: one malformed row is logged and skipped rather than failing an entire batch insert.
+Validation and transformation happen in the worker pool, before rows reach the collector.
+This isolates bad data: one malformed row is logged and skipped rather than failing an entire batch insert downstream.

 ### Why YAML configuration?

 A config file keeps runtime parameters version-controlled and reviewable.
 It also separates operational concerns (DSN, batch size) from code, making the pipeline reusable across environments without recompilation.